 Two education rallies held outside State Capitol

-AUSTIN, Texas - It was an education centered day for the Texas legislature as two rallies were held outside the State Capitol.
+AUSTIN, Texas - It was a day centered around education for the Texas legislature as two rallies were held outside the State Capitol.

-On the south steps of the capitol, state legislators were joined by members of Children at Risk, a nonprofit working to improve the quality of life for Texas children.
-Those attending were advocating for funding towards early childhood education.
+On the south steps of the Capitol, state legislators were joined by members of Children at Risk, a nonprofit working to improve the quality of life for Texas children.
+Those attending were advocating for funding for early childhood education.

 "We're really hoping that we get funding to support early childhood so that the industry can maintain itself," said Kim Kofron, Senior Director of Education for Children at Risk.